VanessaScherma/tamagotchi-LPC1768/README.md

-# Tamagotchi-LPC1768 - Interactive Virtual Pet
+# Tamagotchi-LPC1768 - Interactive Virtual *Totoro*

 ## Overview
 This project was developed for the course *Computer architectures* at Politecnico di Torino.
 Tamagotchi-LPC1768 is a virtual pet simulation designed to run on the LPC1768 microcontroller and the LANDTIGER Board.
 It provides an interactive experience where users can engage with a digital pet through a touchscreen interface.
 The project utilizes Keil µVision for development and debugging, allowing for precise emulation of the hardware environment.

+The virtual pet featured in this project is inspired by *Totoro*, the beloved character from *Studio Ghibli*, bringing a charming and recognizable touch to the simulation.

 ## Features
 - **Keil µVision Emulation**: Uses the LANDTIGER emulator (or real hardware) for implementation.